raewm/NautisNMEAbridge/README.md

 ## Standalone Executable

-A pre-built Windows executable is included at `dist/nautis_nmea_bridge.exe`.
+A pre-built Windows executable is included at `nautis_nmea_bridge.exe`.
 It bundles the Python runtime, PySide6 GUI library, gRPC dependency, and type descriptors into a single portable file.

 ### Distribution